jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

         1. Moving average smoothing
         1. Frequency-domain filtering
         1. Autoregressive estimation
-    1. Statistical considerations when using timeseries data
-        1. Samples are not independent and identically-distributed
-        1. Naive calculations of P values are a common error
 1. __Spectral analysis and filtering__
     1. Equivalence of frequency and time domain representations of signals
     1. Signal representation by Fourier series